 Will Your Dog Try It?

-The only way to know if your dog can consume this seed cereal wonder crop is to cautiously give them a small portion.
-If some of those above symptoms sound scary then by all means stick to dog food because, after-all, canines don’t actually need to be eating quinoa.
-It also can’t hurt to consult with your vet first.
+The only way to know if your pet dog can consume this seed cereal crop is to give them a small portion.
+Stick to dog food if the above symptoms sound scary.
+Pets, after all, don’t need to eat quinoa.

 Conclusion on Quinoa